Commercial Feed Regulatory Program1220 N Street, Sacramento, CA 95814 • 916-900-5022 • Fax: 916-900-5349 • firstname.lastname@example.org

 To view frequently asked questions (FAQ) regarding Commercial Feed Regulatory Program licensing, tonnage tax, and human food by-products diversion to livestock feed, click the link below.

-How to Obtain a Commercial Feed License and Report Tonnage
+How to Apply for a Commercial Feed License and Report Tonnage

-Sign up on our online database to manage your commercial feed licenses and tonnage reporting.
-Through the database, you can apply for new and manage current commercial feed licenses, update contact information and change of address, enter tonnage reporting data, and pay fees.
+Log into our online database to manage your commercial feed licenses and tonnage reporting.
+Through the database, you can apply for new and manage current commercial feed licenses, update contact information, change address, enter tonnage reporting data, request certificate of free sale, and pay fees.

 New to the database?
 Click: “Enroll New User” on the top of the sign-in screen.